US federal agencies targeted by DOGE

 During the second Trump administration, the Department of Government Efficiency (DOGE) took control of the federal government information systems in order to downsize federal agencies.
 DOGE embedded units from the executive branch of the government, including cabinet departments and various types of independent agencies.
 It targeted regulatory agencies and units from the legislative branch.
 It also targeted quasi-autonomous non-governmental organizations and organizations outside the federal government.

 This operation allowed Elon Musk and a network of operatives to facilitate mass layoffs, to terminate contracts, and to slash regulations.
 Many public records were modified or removed from federal websites and databases.
 These actions have fostered reactions by federal workers, civil society, and the public, ranging from protests to lawsuits.

 Overview

 Timeline

 DOGE arrived at OPM on Inauguration day.
 By February, DOGE had tried to dismantle the Centers of Medicare and Medicaid Services, the Consumer Financial Protection Bureau, the Department of Education, the Federal Emergency Management Agency, the National Oceanic and Atmospheric Administration, and the United States Agency for International Development (USAID).
+February 14, 2025, became known inside the civil service as “the Saint Valentine’s Day massacre.”
+On that day, OPM directed agencies to fire probationary employees.
+Probationary employees are those who have just been hired and do not yet have full civil service protections.